magepages/mpdocs/docs/edit-order/index.md

 - **Date of Birth**: Fill in customer date of birth
 - **Tax/VAT Number**: Edit the tax information
 - **Gender**: Choose the customer gender
-- **Send Welcome Email From**: Choose the storeview to send welcome email
+- **Send Welcome Email From**: Choose the storeview from which to send welcome email
 - **Vertex Customer Code**: